A Collection of Articles About Split Testing

 Split testing is an excellent way to improve your marketing efforts.

 Let’s take the example of an online classified ad.

-You will monitor and record the results of the campaign to select the better performing ad, then you repeat the process until you have the best ad possible.
+You will monitor and record the results of the test to select the better performing ad, then you create a new ad replacing the one with the lowest results and repeat the split test again until you have the best ad possible.